MirkoZanon/GeNEsIS/README.md

     Customize your stimuli (colors, effective dimension) and save the final images

 3. GeNEsIS_display.mlapp
-    Perform classical experiments of habituation or discrimination presenting your images on screen in an automatized way
+    Perform habituation or discrimination experiments presenting your images on screen in an automatized way

 GeNEsIS.mlapp provides an user-friendly interface to directly access all the tools and tutorials.